Requirement: Connect to SharePoint Online using PnP PowerShell Connect-PnPOnline with AppID and AppSecret

 Now, you can connect to SharePoint Online with AppId and AppSecret (technically from any application!)

 #Site collection URL $SiteURL = "https://crescent.sharepoint.com/sites/marketing/" #Connect to SharePoint Online with ClientId and ClientSecret Connect-PnPOnline -Url $SiteURL -ClientId "3c85uc19-f1b9-41ba-8c16-c3281x09b82" -ClientSecret "1KLekxb775bhs/C3*aqqWE6Gs13u4=" Get-PnPContext

 In case, you get “Connect-PnPOnline : Token request failed.” error, check your AppId and AppSecret.
 Or it may be expired.
-By default its expiration date is 1 year!
-You can register an AppID from Azure AD management portal’s App registration section and set the duration to “Never Expire”.
+By default, its expiration date is 1 year!
+You can register an AppID from the Azure AD management portal’s App registration section and set the duration to “Never Expire”.
 And then Grant access to that AppId from SharePoint.

 If you get “Exception has been thrown by the target of an invocation.” that simply means either your Client ID or Client secret is wrong or not granted permissions.